Frequently Asked Questions (FAQs)

-The FSP tow trucks will patrol on selected San Joaquin County freeways looking to help stranded motorists during the specified service time.
-FSP drivers also receive information from the CHP regarding cellular 911 and call box callers requesting assistance.
+The FSP tow trucks patrol on selected San Joaquin County freeways looking to help stranded motorists during the specified service time.
+FSP drivers also receive information from the California Highway Patrol (CHP) regarding cellular 911 and call box callers requesting assistance.

 How can the Freeway Service Patrol help?

-If you are stuck on the freeway because your vehicle stops running, the FSP can:
+If you are stranded on the freeway, the FSP can:

 How can I recognize the Freeway Service Patrol?

 All FSP trucks are white and easily recognizable by the FSP logo on the doors.
-FSP drivers wear blue uniforms, with yellow safety vests, all with the same FSP logo.
+FSP drivers wear blue uniforms and brightly colored FSP safety vests.
 Drivers also carry an identification card issued by the CHP.